 Once you've uploaded video to YouTube, you can then link or embed it in Blackboard.
 In an assignment, click Write Submission.

 Next, click the three dots button at the end of the editor options to expand and show a full set of button options.

 You can now post your YouTube video one of three ways using the content editor:

 In order to create a hyperlink, you will need to type some text, highlight it, then click the hyperlink button to paste the link path; or paste the link entirely for your instructor to copy and paste in their browser.

-If using the mashup tool for a video you've created, that video will need to be public on your YouTube channel in order to populate in the search option.
-Otherwise, you can use the HTML code option for an embedded video.
+If using the plus sign tool for a video you've created, that video will need to be public on your YouTube channel in order to populate in the search option.
+Otherwise, you can use the source code option for an embedded video.